wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 7. Before pushing to GitHub/GitLab, some prefer to squash some commits so that only one commit message appears for several commits made locally.

-   * Rebasing cleans up intermediate commits that is unwanted noise to the rest of the team.
+   * Rebasing cleans up intermediate commits that are unwanted noise to the rest of the team.
    The extra commits complicates the history, and makes back-out of code more difficult.

    * Yes, this changes history, which is why we do it.
 But it's only on your local versions.